 After years of planning and study, Virginia's coastal localities are starting to implement adaptation strategies and develop resilient infrastructure in the face of the highest sea level rise on the Atlantic Coast.
 However, as these efforts started moving forward, we noticed a variety of estimates of sea level rise rates being used.
 Even within the federal government - even within the Department of Defense - there were different estimates being used for different projects in the same city.

-We took a little time to document this and sure enough there are a range of projects being designed to different rates of sea level rise.
+We took a little time to document this and sure enough there is a range of projects being designed to different rates of sea level rise.
 In a region that is so interconnected that is a problem.
 Not that everyone has to use the same projections for every type of project, but there should at least be some general guidance on how to go about wisely spending taxpayer dollars in these adaptation projects.

 The federal government bailed on any attempts at guidance when the Obama-era flood standards were junked just before Hurricane Harvey hit Houston.
 The state of Virginia has never offered guidance.
 In fact it does not consider sea level rise in any of the state's infrastructure investments or regulatory programs.